banner

 }

-The dispatchInputEvent method is a method directly called by JNI, belonging to the Java layer entry method, where it directly calls the onInputEvent method.
-The onInputEvent method directly calls finishInputEvent to recycle the event, so subclasses need to implement the specific dispatch logic.
+The dispatchInputEvent method is a method called directly by JNI, belonging to the entry method of the Java layer, where it directly calls the onInputEvent method.
+The onInputEvent method directly calls finishInputEvent to recycle the event, so subclasses need to implement specific dispatch logic.

-In the onInputEvent method, the processInputEventForCompatibility method of InputCompatProcessor is first called to handle compatibility for the event.
-This method checks if the application's targetSdkVersion is less than M and if it is a motion event, then it performs compatibility processing and returns; otherwise, it returns null.
-Then, it calls the enqueueInputEvent method to queue the event.
+In the onInputEvent method, the processInputEventForCompatibility method of InputCompatProcessor is first called to perform compatibility processing on the event.
+This method checks the application's targetSdkVersion; if it is less than M and it is a motion event, compatibility processing is performed and returns; otherwise, it returns null.
+Then, the enqueueInputEvent method is called to queue the event.

 @Override